CliffS/attribute-boolean/README.md

 # VERSION

-Version v1.0.2
+Version v1.0.5

 # SYNOPSYS

 This allows you to flag a variable as a boolean.
 In numeric context, it will have the value 0 or 1.
-In string context is will have the falue "false" or "true".
+In string context is will have the value "false" or "true".
 In JSON, it will correctly return false or true values.

     my $bool : Boolean;